LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 #### Populating a Structured question dynamically

-You can populate the tiles with static information, or they can be dynamically populated during run time, for example, using data received from an API integration.
-For more information, see [here](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).
+You can populate the tiles with static information, or they can be dynamically populated during run time, for example, [using data received from an API integration](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).

 <img style="width:300px" src="img/ConvoBuilder/questions_structured3.png" alt="">